-The K4RBZ station consists of an Icom IC-756 tansceiver which drives
+K4RBZ station consists of an Icom IC-756 tansceiver which drives

-amplifier.
+an AL-82 amplifier.
 His antennas include a Hy-Gain TH6-DX

 six-element beam, a Crushcraft three-element beam for 17 and 12

 meters, and a 75/40-meter dipole.
 No wonder he always has such a

 good signal.
 For two-meters in the house he uses an Icom IC-O2AT

 HT into a Ringo Ranger antenna.
 While mobiling, he uses a

 Kenwood 430-S on HF with a Hustler antenna.
 His 2-meter mobile

 radios are an Icom IC-2100-H and a Kenwood TM-261A.

-it's difficult to see in the above picture, Gerry notes that the plaque on his
+it's difficult to see in the above picture, Gerry notes that the

-it.
+on it.
 The plaque was given to him by our beloved former

 vice-president, Jay Sudenga, KØGAZ.